starkwm/stark/README.md

 ## Development

 Stark is built with Swift and uses:

 - macOS Accessibility APIs for window management
 - JavaScriptCore for JavaScript execution
 - Carbon APIs for keyboard shortcuts

-## License

-[Your License Here]

-## Contributing

-Contributions are welcome!
-Please open an issue or pull request.